 Complementary to the design of supportive learning enviornments

-Upon completion of all five competencies, iDesign will award you a Fundamentals of Online Teaching Track Completion Badge, which you can use to enhance your résumé, CV, or professional web presence.
+Upon completion of all five competencies, iDesign will award you a Fundamentals of Online Teaching Track Completion Certificate, which you can use to enhance your résumé, CV, or professional web presence.
 A community of inquiry is a “group of individuals who collaboratively engage in purposeful critical discourse and reflection to construct personal meaning and confirm mutual understanding” (Garrison, D. R., Anderson, T., & Archer, W. 2000).
 We truly hope this pathway will give you the stepping-stones you need to form your own community of inquiry to build supportive online environments.

 Garrison, D. R., Anderson, T., & Archer, W. (2000).
 Critical inquiry in a text-based environment: Computer conferencing in higher education model.
 The Internet and Higher Education, 2(2-3), 87-105.